This is an archived page and for reference purposes only

 Students on Social Work BA programmes are only eligible to receive a bursary during Stages 2 and 3 of their programme.
 No student receives a bursary at Stage 1.

-We do not expect to receive confirmation of the number of bursaries for Stage 2/3 of our BA programme until the Spring Term of Stage 1.
-However, we anticipate that there will be fewer bursaries than students registered.
-We are obliged to provide the NHS Business Services Authority Students with a list of students.
-Students will be ranked according to a combination of the following 3 criteria: academic achievement, performance during the selection process, and attendance on the programme during Stage 1.
+We do not receive confirmation of the number of bursaries for Stage 2/3 of our BA programme until the Summer Term of Stage 1.
+There are generally fewer bursaries than students registered.
+We are obliged to provide the NHS Business Services Authority with a ranked list of students.
+Students will be ranked according to the following: academic achievement and Stage 1 attendance.

 Students who do not receive a bursary, but meet the eligibility criteria, are currently able to apply to the NHSBSA for a Travel Allowance to help with placement-related travel costs.